Advice to Members Seeking ACM Distinction

 By Marc Snir and Telle Whitney, Co-chairs of the ACM Distinguished Members Committee

-ACM's Distinguished Member Recognition Program was initiated in 2006 to recognize those members with at least 15 years of professional experience who have made noteworthy contributions to the computing field.
-Since this program is relatively new, and has been undergoing changes, there may be many ACM members unfamiliar with the requirements for this grade.
-As co-chairs for the Distinguished Members committee, we have seen many submissions fail, not because of the quality of the candidates, but due to the lack of adequate information regarding the submission.
-We hope this column will help produce more effective nominations.
+ACM’s Distinguished Member grade was initiated in 2006 to recognize those members with at least 15 years of professional experience who have made noteworthy contributions to the computing field.
+As former co-chairs of the Distinguished Member committee we have seen many submissions fail, not because of the quality of the candidates, but because of the lack of adequate information in the submission.
+We hope that this column will help produce more effective nominations.

+The expectation of ACM is that about 10% of its members should qualify as Distinguished Members.
 The committee cannot independently assess the quality of each submission; candidates come from many different countries and professional backgrounds of which the committee members may have a limited knowledge.
-Therefore, the committee puts much weight on the endorsements that support the submission.
-Strong endorsements are essential for a successful submission.
+Therefore, the committee puts much weight on the endorsements that support the submission; strong endorsements are essential for a successful submission.

 The choice of endorsers is crucial.
-The committee tends to trust the judgment of endorsers who are recognized authorities in their field, such as ACM Fellows.
-In fact, the Distinguished Member guidelines recommend that two of the endorsers be ACM Fellows.
-The nomination package should also include endorsers who are intimately familiar with the work of the candidate and can provide firsthand testimony of its importance.
-Endorsers in the first category can focus on qualitative assessment of the candidate's merit; endorsers in the second category should focus on providing factual information on the candidate's professional activities and their impact.
+The Committee tends to trust the judgment of endorsers who are recognized authorities in their field, such as ACM Fellows.
+In fact, the guidelines recommend that two of the endorsers be ACM Fellows.
+The nomination package should also include endorsers who are intimately familiar with the work of the candidate and can provide first-hand testimony of its importance.
+Endorsers in the first category can focus on qualitative assessment of the candidate’s merit; endorsers in the second category should focus on providing factual information on the candidate’s professional activities and their impact.

 A nomination invites scrutiny if all endorsements come from the same institution.
 As a rule we expect that candidates will have had an impact beyond the boundaries of their own organization.
 Such candidates should be able to find endorsers outside their organization.